BBlaize/blaize-fatimot-portfolio/README.md

 ![PetMind](petmind%20dashboard1.png)

-# Project 2:Stroke Prediction Analysis
+# Project 2: Stroke Prediction Analysis
 A Stroke Center aims to identify individuals at higher risk of having a stroke in order to enhance awareness campaigns.
 For this analysis, I utilized a dataset in CSV format, which I imported into Power BI.
 After transforming the data, I performed data manipulation to ensure it was thoroughly cleaned.
 I created two conditional columns for further insights.
 The first column was used to create an age group such as If age is less than or equal to 2 then “Child”, etc.